 Othello begins on a street in Venice, in the midst of an argument between Roderigo, a rich man, and Iago.
-Roderigo has been paying Iago to help him in his suit to Desdemona.
+Roderigo has been paying Iago to help him win Desdemona's hand in marriage.
 But Roderigo has just learned that Desdemona has married Othello, a general whom Iago begrudgingly serves as ensign.
 Iago says he hates Othello, who recently passed him over for the position of lieutenant in favor of the inexperienced soldier Michael Cassio.

 Othello arrives, greets his wife, and announces that there will be reveling that evening to celebrate Cyprus’s safety from the Turks.
 Once everyone has left, Roderigo complains to Iago that he has no chance of breaking up Othello’s marriage.
-Iago assures Roderigo that as soon as Desdemona’s “blood is made dull with the act of sport,” she will lose interest in Othello and seek sexual satisfaction elsewhere (II.i.222).
-However, Iago warns that “elsewhere” will likely be with Cassio.
-Iago counsels Roderigo that he should cast Cassio into disgrace by starting a fight with Cassio at the evening’s revels.
-In a soliloquy, Iago explains to the audience that eliminating Cassio is the first crucial step in his plan to ruin Othello.
-That night, Iago gets Cassio drunk and then sends Roderigo to start a fight with him.
-Apparently provoked by Roderigo, Cassio chases Roderigo across the stage.
-Governor Montano attempts to hold Cassio down, and Cassio stabs him.
-Iago sends Roderigo to raise alarm in the town.
+Iago assures Roderigo that as soon as Desdemona’s “blood is made dull with the act of sport,” she will lose interest in Othello and seek sexual satisfaction elsewhere (II.i.

 In an attempt at reconciliation, Cassio sends some musicians to play beneath Othello’s window.
 Othello, however, sends his clown to tell the musicians to go away.
 Hoping to arrange a meeting with Desdemona, Cassio asks the clown, a peasant who serves Othello, to send Emilia to him.
 After the clown departs, Iago passes by and tells Cassio that he will get Othello out of the way so that Cassio can speak privately with Desdemona.
 Othello, Iago, and a gentleman go to examine some of the town’s fortifications.

 Othello becomes upset and moody, and Iago furthers his goal of removing both Cassio and Othello by suggesting that Cassio and Desdemona are involved in an affair.
 Desdemona’s entreaties to Othello to reinstate Cassio as lieutenant add to Othello’s almost immediate conviction that his wife is unfaithful.
 After Othello’s conversation with Iago, Desdemona comes to call Othello to supper and finds him feeling unwell.
-She offers him her handkerchief to wrap around his head, but he finds it to be “[t]oo little” and lets it drop to the floor (III.iii.291).
-Desdemona and Othello go to dinner, and Emilia picks up the handkerchief, mentioning to the audience that Iago has always wanted her to steal it for him.
+She offers him her handkerchief to wrap around his head, but he finds it to be “[t]oo little” and lets it drop to the floor (III.iii.

 Through Iago’s machinations, Othello becomes so consumed by jealousy that he falls into a trance and has a fit of epilepsy.
 As he writhes on the ground, Cassio comes by, and Iago tells him to come back in a few minutes to talk.
 Once Othello recovers, Iago tells him of the meeting he has planned with Cassio.
 He instructs Othello to hide nearby and watch as Iago extracts from Cassio the story of his affair with Desdemona.
 While Othello stands out of earshot, Iago pumps Cassio for information about Bianca, causing Cassio to laugh and confirm Othello’s suspicions.
 Bianca herself then enters with Desdemona’s handkerchief, reprimanding Cassio for making her copy out the embroidery of a love token given to him by another woman.
 When Desdemona enters with Lodovico and Lodovico subsequently gives Othello a letter from Venice calling him home and instating Cassio as his replacement, Othello goes over the edge, striking Desdemona and then storming out.